input-output-hk/catalyst-core/src/vit-testing/doc/vitup/mock.md

 ## Mock

-For developer convience an in-memory backend is available.
+For developer convenience an in-memory backend is available.
 Idea is the same as above but env is more lightweight and does not spawn jormungandr or vit-servicing-station.
 Mock is also capable of controlling more backend aspect than normal deployment (cut off the connections, rejects all fragments.

 ### Configuration